 Explanations of statistical differences in the use of employee time.

-&lt;sup>1 The Office provides vacation leave and statutory holidays similar to those provided to employees in the public service.
-Periodically, there is one more statutory holiday (Good Friday) in the period (i.e., 2018) or one less (i.e., 2019).
+1 The Office provides vacation leave and statutory holidays similar to those provided to employees in the public service.
+Periodically, there is one more statutory holiday (Good Friday) in the period or one less (i.e., 2019).